What is partnership?

 What is a partnership?

-What is a partnership
+, What is partnership?

 A partnership is a type of business arrangement where two or more people, or companies share ownership of the business.
 The partners also share responsibilities for managing the company, the income, and any losses that the business encounters.